Truck Accident Attorneys in Columbia, SC

 Common Types of Columbia Truck Accidents

 Occasionally late night or early morning accidents can be caused when a vehicle is either not equipped with or does not use its high beams and fails to see a hazard in the roadway.
 If the trailer’s haul is not loaded and secured appropriately, it can become dislodged from the trailer and careen into other cars on the road.
-Drivers on the other end of such a situation will find themselves in a serious, maybe even deadly situation.
+Drivers on the other end of such a situation can find themselves in a serious, maybe even deadly situation.

 Common Columbia Truck Accident Injuries

-These 18 wheeler accidents are the culprit for many fatalities each year on the Columbia roadways.
-The weight and mass of a commercial truck is the reason there is such a crushing force in these collisions.
-If a person involved in a tractor-trailer collision does not lose their life, they will rarely walk away from the accident unscathed.
-The damage these types of collisions can cause include severe trauma, friction burns, or other severe injuries that are not always present in other types of car accidents.
-The most common truck wreck injuries that we have seen include:
+These 18 wheeler accidents are the culprit for many fatalities each year on Columbia roadways.
+The weight and mass of a commercial truck increase the crushing force associated with these collisions.While every accident does not result in a fatality, victims involved in a collision with a tractor trailer rarely walk away from the accident unscathed.
+The damage these types of collisions can cause include severe trauma, head injuries, broken bones, dislocations, burns, and other injuries not always present in other types of car accidents.

 Traumatic Brain Injuries